On damped second-order gradient systems: Introduction

 \textbf{Notation.} The finite-dimensional space $\R^N$ $(N\ge1)$ is endowed with the canonical scalar product $\langle\:.\:,\:.\:\rangle$ whose norm is denoted by $\|\:.\:\|.$ The product space $\R^N\times\R^N$ is endowed with the natural product metric which we still denote by $\langle\:.\:,\:.\:\rangle.$ We also define for any $\ovl u\in\R^N$ and $r>0,$ $B(\ovl u,r)=\{u\in\R^N; \|u-\ovl u\|<r\}.$ When $S$ is a subset of $\R^N$ its interior is denoted by $\inte S$ and its closure by $\ovl S.$ If $F:\R^N\tends\R$ is a differentiable function, its gradient is denoted by $\nabla F.$ When $F$ is a twice differentiable function, its Hessian is denoted by $\nabla^2F.$ The set of critical points of $F$ is defined by

 This paper is organized as follows.
-In Section~2, we provide lower bound for desingularizing function of $C^2$ functions under various assumptions (like definability).
-In Section~\ref{quasi_gradient}, we recall the behavior of first-order system having a quasi-gradient structure for some KL function and we provide an asymptotic alternative.
-In Theorem~\ref{worstquas}, the convergence rate of any solution to a first-order system having a quasi-gradient structure is proved to be better than that of a one dimensional worst-case gradient dynamics (various known results are recovered in a transparent way).
-Finally, we establish that any function which desingularizes $G$ in \eqref{second1} also desingularizes the total energy (and various relevant deformation of the latter).
-In Section~\ref{convergence}, we study the asymptotic behaviour of solutions of \eqref{second1} (Theorem~\ref{thmmain}).
-Finally, in the last section we describe several consequences of our main results.
+In Section~\ref{S:KL_ineq}, we provide a lower bound for desingularizing function of $C^2$ functions under various assumptions, like definability (Proposition~\ref{propG} and Lemma~\ref{lower}).
+In Section~\ref{quasi_gradient}, we recall the behavior of a first order system having a quasi-gradient structure for some KL function and we provide an asymptotic alternative (Theorem~\ref{thmsqg}).
+In Theorem~\ref{worstquas}, the convergence rate of any solution to a first order system having a quasi-gradient structure is proved to be better than that of a one-dimensional worst-case gradient dynamics (various known results are recovered in a transparent way).
+Finally, we establish that any function which desingularizes $G$ in \eqref{second1} also desingularizes the total energy and various relevant deformation of the latter (Proposition~\ref{G_Energy}).
+In Section~\ref{convergence}, we study the asymptotic behavior of solutions to \eqref{second1} (Theorem~\ref{thmmain}) while in Section~\ref{consequences}, we describe several consequences of our main results.
+Appendix provides, for the comfort of the reader, some elementary facts on o-minimal structures.

-\section{Structural results: lower-bounds for desingularizing functions of $\bs{C^2}$ functions}
+\section{Structural results: lower bounds for desingularizing functions of $\bs{C^2}$ functions}

 To keep the reading smooth and easy, we will not formally define here o-minimal structure.
-We refer the interested reader to \cite{Coste99,MR1404337,MR1644089,MR1633348}.
-Let us however recall that the simplest o-minimal structure (containing the graph of the real product) is given by the class of real semi-algebraic sets and functions.
+The definition is postponed in Appendix.
+Let us however recall, at this stage, that the simplest o-minimal structure (containing the graph of the real product) is given by the class of real semi-algebraic sets and functions.
 A semi-algebraic set is the finite union of sets of the form